Ireland passes IMF/EU bailout review

-DUBLIN Ireland has met commitments under its international bailout and successfully concluded the latest review of the 85 billion euro ($111 billion) program, the finance ministry said on Thursday.
+DUBLIN Ireland has met commitments under its international bailout and successfully concluded the latest review of the 85 billion euro (73 billion pounds) programme, the finance ministry said on Thursday.

 Rescued by Europe and the International Monetary Fund in late 2010, Ireland would be the first bailed out euro zone country to wean itself off emergency aid if it exits the scheme on schedule at the end of this year.